Turbidity Control in Sedimentation Columns by Direction Dependent Models: Design Procedure

 {The parameters obtained empirically in Table \ref{Tab:ParameterSim} are used to design the PI controller following the previous steps.
 First, we select $[\underline{k}_{p},\overline{k}_{p}] = [0,7]$ and $[\underline{k}_{i},\overline{k}_{i}] = [0,06]$.
-Second, we create the grid using a $100$ values per parameter.
-Third, we solve the LMI \ref{Ineq:LMIS} for every pair $(k_p,k_i)$ on the grid.
-If the LMI has solution we save the pair in the set $\Omega_1$ (see Figure \ref{Fig:Region}).
-Every pair in $\Omega_1$ guarantees closed-loop stability.
-Fourth, we choose $Q$ as a $4 \times 4$ diagonal matrix with the diagonal elements given by $Q =diag(40,40,0,0)$ and we solve the LMI \eqref{Ineq:LMIS2} for every pair $(k_p,k_i) \in \Omega_1$.
-If the LMI has solution, we save the pair in the set $\Omega_2$ (See Figure \ref{Fig:Region}).
-Finally, we select the pair $(k_p,k_i)\in \Omega_2$ tha minimizes the trace of the matrix $P_1 + hS_2$.}
+Second, we create the grid using a $40$ values per parameter.
+Third, we solve the LMIs in \eqref{Ineq:LMIS} for every pair $(k_p,k_i)$ on the grid.
+If the LMIs have solution we save the pair in the set $\Omega_1$ (see Figure \ref{Fig:Region}).
+Every pair in $\Omega_1$ guarantees closed-loop stability. \lastmodif{For the fourth step, we show two different designs: Design 1 with \jesusR{$Q =diag(20,20,0,0)$ and Design 2 with $Q =diag(22,22,0,0)$.
+By increasing the values of $Q$, one can achieve faster responses, but with bigger overshoots in the worst case (when $\sigma = 1$)}}.
+Then, we solve the LMIs in \eqref{Ineq:LMIS2} for every pair $(k_p,k_i) \in \Omega_1$.
+If the LMIs have solution, we save the pair in the set $\Omega_2$ (See Figure \ref{Fig:Region}). \lastmodif{We can see that when increasing the diagonal values of $Q$, the region $\Omega_2$ gets reduced}.
+Finally, we select the pair $(k_p,k_i)\in \Omega_2$ that leads to a solution to LMIs in \eqref{Ineq:LMIS2} that minimizes the trace of the matrix $P_1 + hS_2$.}

+\jesus{\begin{remark} The upper and lower limits of $k_p$ and $k_i$ can be obtained using a trial and error strategy.
+One way to do this is to start with $\underline{k}_p = \underline{k}_i = 0$ and \jesusR{random values for $\overline{k}_p$ and $\overline{k}_i$, and solving the LMI \eqref{Ineq:LMIS} in a short mesh.
+Then, increase or reduce the values of $\overline{k}_p$ and $\overline{k}_i$ accordingly.
+Finally, the mesh can be chosen more precise in order to extend the choices of the pairs $(k_p,k_i)$.} \end{remark}}